 Passing in Metadata

 If you want to send arbitrary metadata (e.g. other details about the user), you may call window.duet.setMetadata({...}).
-Anything sent as metadata will be passed to Decagon servers and will be visible in the admin console for each conversation.
 For example:

 window.duet.setMetadata({